Welcome! I’m Liz Gauffreau

 These inner lives become my characters.
 I am here to share their stories.

 Elizabeth Gauffreau writes fiction and poetry with a strong connection to family and place.
 She holds a BA in English/Writing from Old Dominion University and an MA in English/Fiction Writing from the University of New Hampshire.
-Her fiction publications include short stories in Adelaide Literary Magazine, The Long Story, Soundings East, Ad Hoc Monadnock, Rio Grande Review, Blueline, Slow Trains, Hospital Drive, and Serving House Journal, among others.
-Her poetry has appeared in The Writing On The Wall, The Larcom Review, and Natural Bridge.
+Her fiction publications include short stories in Woven Tale Press, The Long Story, Soundings East, Ad Hoc Monadnock, Rio Grande Review, Blueline, Slow Trains, Hospital Drive, and Serving House Journal, among others.
+Her poetry has appeared in North of Oxford, The Writing On The Wall, The Larcom Review, and Natural Bridge.
 Her debut novel Telling Sonny was published by Adelaide Books, New York in 2018.